 Causes Of Most Abnormal Blood & Urine Tests

 The Number Of Basophils In Your Pet’s Blood “Basos”

 An over abundance of basophils (= basophilia) is quite rare.
 When your pet’s basophil numbers are above normal, it is often in conjunction with an increased number of eosinophils, another of your pet’s white blood cells that is associated with allergies and parasitic worms.
 Like their cousins, the mast cells that are found scattered stationary throughout your pet’s body tissues, basophils contain histamine, a compound always involved in allergic and inflammatory reactions.
 There are probably many more basophils scattered as residents in tissues throughout your pet’s body than there are in its blood stream.
 Since they contain histamine, a compound associated with inflammation, basophils most likely perform positive and negative policing activities as yet to be discovered.

-In the rare cases where too many basophils are present, and your pet’s eosinophil count is normal, bone marrow problems involving the cells that give rise to basophils (hematopoietic stem cells) are sometimes involved.
+In the rare cases where too many basophils are present, but your dog or cat’s eosinophil count remains normal, bone marrow problems involving the cells that give rise to basophils (hematopoietic stem cells) are generally involved.
 Those problems are often cancerous (leukemias).
 Generally, when that is the case, findings regarding other bone marrow stem cells will be abnormal as well.
 That includes their number, their shape, their maturity and their location.